Meet with us to talk about your project!

 • Resident services and/or operations

-Project proposals that meet eligibility requirements are reviewed by a team of Metropolitan Council staff and be scored in the following three categories:
+Project proposals that meet eligibility requirements are reviewed by a team of Metropolitan Council staff and be scored in the following fourcategories:

 • Affordability

-Step 1: Scoring in step one evaluates the project location’s ability to achieve the program’s priorities of racial equity and geographic choice.
-A minimum score of 5 points, out of a maximum of 17, is required to move forward to Step 2.
-Council data is available through the Project Data Profile Tool to complete Step 1 scoring internally.
-The tool is based on census tract data, so you will need to have the specific project location to use the tool.
+Scoring for Racial Equity and Geographic Choice evaluates the project location’s ability to achieve the program’s priorities.
+A minimum score of 5 points, out of a maximum of 17, is required to be eligible.
+Council data is available through the Project Data Profile Tool to complete scoring internally.

 Racial Equity